 Victoria Butterfly Gardens offers a unique opportunity for people of all ages to experience the beauty and curiosity of a tropical jungle up close.
 It's also a nice break from the cold weather!
-With surprises at every turn, you’ll encounter poison dart frogs, tortoises, large iguanas, flamingos, tropical ducks, free flying tropical birds and more.
-Thousands of tropical butterflies (up to 70 species) fly through their large facilities the size of almost 3 basketball courts.
+With surprises at every turn, you’ll encounter poison dart frogs, tortoises, large iguanas, flamingos, tropical ducks, free flying tropical birds, and more.
+Thousands of tropical butterflies (up to 70 species) fly through the large facilities, the size of almost three basketball courts.
 Your jungle adventure awaits.

 Where: 1461 Benvenuto Avenue, Brentwood Bay

 When: Open daily from 10am-3pm